 Back to top

-Family migration as a general concept covers family reunification, family formation, accompanying family members of workers, and the migration of a family unit as a whole.
-The following are key terms and concepts.
+Family migration as a general concept covers family reunification, family formation, accompanying family members of workers, and international adoption.
+The following are key terms and concepts:

 Family formation refers to the situation in which “a resident, national or foreigner, marries a foreigner and sponsors that individual for admission or for status change” (OECD, 2017).